 In UIMA the person who codes analysis algorithms takes on the role of the Annotator Developer.
-Chapter 1, Annotator and Analysis Engine Developer's Guide in UIMA Tutorial and Developers' Guides will take the reader through the details involved in creating UIMA annotators and analysis engines.
+The Annotator and Analysis Engine Developer's Guide will take the reader through the details involved in creating UIMA annotators and analysis engines.

 At the most primitive level an AE wraps an annotator adding the necessary APIs and infrastructure for the composition and deployment of annotators within the UIMA framework.
 The simplest AE contains exactly one annotator at its core.
 Complex AEs may contain a collection of other AEs each potentially containing within them other AEs.